 A student wishing to earn a master's degree must complete the five requirements listed below:

 - Complete at least 45 quarter units applicable to your degree (45-52 in the Interdisciplinary Studies Major, 48 in Public Administration, 52-54 in Multimedia, 52-64 in the MBA, 72 in Counseling).

 - All units must be earned within the five calendar years immediately preceding the receipt of your degree.
 (Outdated units may be accepted for one additional year with the approval of your department and the Associate Vice President, Academic Programs and Graduate Studies.
 If not completed in the sixth year, currency in the subject matter of the outdated courses must be demonstrated.
 Courses older than seven years are only applied to the degree in exceptional circumstances.)

-- No more than 13 units, out of the total units required for your degree, can be completed when not in residence in your program (e.g., while at other schools, while an undergraduate with permission to take graduate courses, while pursuing an additional baccalaureate degree in "Unclassified Post-Baccalaureate" status, while enrolled in another graduate degree program, or while enrolled in Continuing Education courses-including Open University courses)
+- No more than 13 units, out of the total units required for the degree, can be completed when not in residence in the program (e.g., while at other schools, while an undergraduate with permission to take graduate courses, while pursuing an additional baccalaureate degree in "Unclassified Post-Baccalaureate" status, while enrolled in another graduate degree program, or while enrolled in Continuing Education courses-including Open University courses).

 - Complete a program of study approved by your department, which must include a thesis, project, or comprehensive examination; and

 - Earn a 3.0 grade point average in all units counted towards your degree.